10th Jan 2009, 00:32

-We bought a Holden Astra Equip 2001 10 months ago, and have been extremely disappointed with it.
+We bought a Holden Astra Equip 2001, 10 months ago and since then, we have been extremely disappointed with it.

 We have just sold it thank goodness, after forking out $3000 in repairs in this short time.

 Repairs are as follows, brake pads and rotors $300, engine coil pack $800, during regular service oil filter had disintegrated into sump $450, button popped out of lever and this required a whole gear lever replacement $366, selector cable replaced $363, strut mounts $462.
 Timing belt $800.

 Every mechanic we have spoken to says they are trouble.

 I have a 2002 Holden Astra City and my partner has one too.
 She has had her air con redone to the tune of $1,000 (NZ) before it hit 80,000km.
 Both of us find the $800+ for cam belt every 60,000 less than pleasant.
 Furthermore, while mine has higher mileage - having just hit 150,000, I didn't expect the computer to die so easily.